FAIRERdata/IRiDiuM-Glossary/README.md

-IRiDiuM - International Research Data Management glossary
+# International Research Data Management glossary (IRiDiuM)

 IRiDiuM is a transdisciplinary glossary for research data management that has been developed to facilitate communication between diverse stakeholders working together in this area.
 The initial compilation from a variety of online sources was reviewed and refined by a wide range of vocabulary and domain specific experts.
 Community sourcing was used to refine the glossary.